Eksekk/MM7-Rev4-mod-for-MMMerge/README.md

 Most difficulty elements (as well as my own additions to the game) can be overridden and disabled by ModSettings.txt, so you can fine-tune your experience.

 Easy will be mostly like vanilla (only with slightly increased mapstats spawns due to five players in party and other changes making game easier).
+At least, that is the intended result, now it's probably easier than vanilla rev4 (if we exclude carnage bows from the equation).

 Medium introduces:
 * less powerful free skill boosts.
 They make up some of the flavor of Rev4 for me, but the difficulty decrease is too high.
 Change Rev4ForMergeNerfSkillBoosts option to anything other than 1 to disable this.